N129BZ/chartserver/README.md

-# Aviation navigation charts using OpenLayers mapping via GPS coordinates from Stratux
+# FAA VFR navigation charts using OpenLayers maps, with optional connection to Stratux for ownship GPS coordinates

 **See http://github.con/N129BZ/VfrSecChartMaker for an automated FAA chart processor**